-- 1. How they will engage and collaborate with other organizations to share data, coordinate and align capacity-building activities, and share resources and tools that will amplify impacts in a complementary manner while reducing any potential duplication of efforts. - 2.
-Experience providing high-quality capacity-building assistance to support and spread best practices that strengthen the health care safety net among public health officials and organizations. - 3.
-Experience effectively reaching a national audience of public health officials and organizations through a variety of media, meetings/events, and other strategies that can be leveraged to communicate information about HRSA programs, initiatives, and resources. - 4.
+- How they will engage and collaborate with other organizations to share data, coordinate and align capacity-building activities, and share resources and tools that will amplify impacts in a complementary manner while reducing any potential duplication of efforts. - 2.
+Experience providing high-quality capacity-building assistance to support and spread best practices that strengthen the health care safety net among health care payment and financing officials. - 3.
+Experience effectively reaching a national audience of health care payment and financing officials through a variety of media, meetings/events, and other strategies that can be leveraged to communicate information about HRSA programs, initiatives, and resources. - 4.
 The ability to collect and share information with HRSA about state and/or local needs across the U.S. - 5.
-The ability to identify and share state and/or local best practices across the U.S. with HRSA. - 6.
-Experience facilitating meaningful opportunities for public health officials and organizations to engage with federal staff in public settings (e.g. conferences).

-- 7. The ability to quickly and effectively assist HRSA when urgent, emergent, and/or priority issues arise by a) flexibly shifting supported efforts toward addressing these priorities, and b) identifying the geographic areas of greatest need, state and/or local barriers to action, the most critical aspects of the issue to address, and other relevant information - 8.
-Experience effectively reaching a national audience of public health officials and organizations through a variety of media, meetings/events, and other strategies that can be leveraged to provide meaningful constituent feedback on HRSA programs, activities, initiatives, materials, etc.
+The ability to identify and share state and/or local best practices across the U.S. with HRSA. - Experience facilitating meaningful opportunities for health care payment and financing officials to engage with federal staff in public settings (e.g. conferences). - 7.
+The ability to quickly and effectively assist HRSA when urgent, emergent, and/or priority issues arise by a) flexibly shifting supported efforts toward addressing these priorities, and b) identifying the geographic areas of greatest need, state and/or local barriers to action, the most critical aspects of the issue to address, and other relevant information. - 8.
+Experience effectively reaching a national audience of health care payment and financing officials through a variety of media, meetings/events, and other strategies that can be leveraged to provide meaningful constituent feedback on HRSA programs, activities, initiatives, materials, etc.